Tanana Valley

 The running gear is all original, but the cab has been reconstructed and the

-old engine running again and they operate it on the narrow gauge Pioneer
+old engine was returned to service July 2, 2000, running again and operating on the narrow gauge Pioneer

 Park tracks for special occasions.

-The engine and other railroad memorabilia can be observed in person at the shed and
+The engine and other railroad memorabilia can be observed at the new Tanana

 Back to Top